Stephen-Seo/TurnBasedMinecraftMod/README.md

 (Once modrinth.com has approved this mod, the modrinth page of this mod will be linked here.)

+# Forge or NeoForge

+The `master` branch tracks the version of the mod for Minecraft Forge.

+The `neoforge` branch tracks the version of the mod for Minecraft NeoForge.

 # What changed in what version

 See the [Changelog](https://github.com/Stephen-Seo/TurnBasedMinecraftMod/blob/master/Changelog.md)